shahidusmanm/customrestapi/README.md

 ![cloudflaskappdeployment_gcp](images/cloudflaskappdeployment_gcp.png)

-You can see that there's a the container there, just deployed V5.
+You can see that there's a container there, just deployed V5.
 It's stacked as version five, so you know it was created one minute ago, and now we can go to cloud down and import, this can go to cloud run.

 ![Cloud Run](images/cloud-run2.png)